TW2002/twxp/README.md

 **Turbo Delphi 2006 Explorer** is no longer available from http://www.turboexplorer.com/delphi, and there is no way to request a license file.

-**Boreland RAD Studio 10.2** - Delphi Starter edition is currently available for free / limited use. https://www.embarcadero.com/products/delphi/starter/
+**Boreland RAD Studio 10.2** - Delphi Starter edition is currently available for free / limited use, but can not be used to compile the Boreland Delphi 5 code. https://www.embarcadero.com/products/delphi/starter/

 ## Projects